Struktal/Struktal/docs/tutorials/08-dao-pattern.md

 ```
 Next, you'll have to create a new class for the DAO in the `📁 project/src/dao/` directory.

+> [!IMPORTANT]
-<b>Note:</b> The class name has to be the same as the object class with appended `DAO`.
+> The class name has to be the same as the object class with appended `DAO`.

 ```php
 class MyObjectDAO extends GenericObjectDAO {
     // Basic DAO methods already implemented by GenericObjectDAO }
 ```
-If you need to use custom queries or other non-default methods for this specific object, you can implement them in the DAO class.
+If you need to use functions with custom queries or other non-default methods for this specific object, you can implement them in the DAO class.

 The above example would allow us to access and manipulate the database table called `MyObject` with the following structure: